 Retirement due to ill-health

-You may be retired due to ill-health by your agency under Section 174 of the Public Service Act 2008.
-See the Managing employee health, safety and wellbeing–independent medical examinations guideline for more.
+You may be retired due to ill-health by your agency under section 107 of the Public Sector Act 2022.
+See Independent medical examinations (Directive 10/20) for more.

 Sometimes, because of workplace change, permanent employees may be offered or request a voluntary redundancy.
 In exceptional circumstances, permanent employees may have no choice but to accept a redundancy (retrenchment).
 See the Employment security policy and Early Retirement, Redundancy and Retrenchment directive for more.